 All students are required to carry at least the minimum coverage of health insurance as stated in the University's student health policy.
-It is the student's responsibility to present a completed Verification of Health Insurance Form prior to the start of the third full week of classes each year.
+It is the student's responsibility to provide record of a health insurance card to their Complio account.
 Students will not be allowed to attend any clinical experience without this documentation on file.
-If the student falls under their parent's health insurance coverage, then the form must be signed by that parent.

-The student will assume responsibility for any medical expenses incurred while participating in the clinical portion of their program.
+The student will assume responsibility for any compliance expenses incurred while participating in the clinical portion of their program.